-Under a Board succession plan developed in 2012, the Board has been undertaking an orderly renewal programme of its members which has ensured not only that the Board maintains the complementary skillsets required following director retirements, but that there is also an appropriate weighting between the numbers of recently appointed directors on the Board and directors who have several years' experience with the Trust.
+Between 2012 and 2016, the Board completed an orderly renewal programme of its members which has ensured not only that the Board maintains the complementary skillsets required following director retirements, but that there is also an appropriate weighting between the numbers of recently appointed directors on the Board and directors who have several years' experience with the Trust.

-The Chairman is an external director.
+The Chairman, Erich Fraunschiel, is an external director.
 The roles of the Chairman and the Managing Director are not held by the same individual.
-As part of the succession plan, Erich Fraunschiel succeeded John Austin as Chairman following Mr Austin's retirement in December 2015.